uaenvironment/uaenvironment.github.io/README.md

 <br />

 ### **Monsoon API Package/CLI Tool**
 This Python package serves as a wrapper to simplify REST API calls to the monsoon scraper data warehouse.
 This is the same dataset that is visually represented in our monsoon plotter found at [monsoon.environment.arizona.edu](https://monsoon.environment.arizona.edu).
 The plotter allows a limited export of the data dependent on the date range and sensor network being plotted.
 This package allows you to incorporate our monsoon dataset into a local codebase for processing.
-The dataset consist of the following remote sensing precipitation networks along with their programmatic names:

-- Pima County FCD - pima_fcd
-- Maricopa County FCD - maricopa_fcd
-- RainLog.org - rainlog
-- MesoWest - mesowest
-- Mohave County FCD - mohave_fcd (data beginning 2021)

-Data from the networks above are updated at different frequencies and in some cases multiple times per day or hour.
-This is variable across networks based on their configuration and if precipitation sensors are experiencing rainfall.

-There is also a command line interface (CLI) tool available for those who prefer to work within a CLI instead of the Python package.
+This package also contains a Command Line Interface (CLI) tool for those who prefer to work within a CLI instead of the Python package.

-Currently, API keys are only issued to researchers working with this dataset.
-There are plans to expand this audience.
+This repository is in the process of being published to The Python Package Index (PyPi) which serves as a repository of Python software.
+Instructions will be added here to install the package once published.

 <br />